Want to know my secret elderflower cordial recipe? Read on for the full details!

 My secret elderflower foraging spot!

 First up you’ll need to find and pick your elderflowers.
-Elderflowers are pretty ubiquitous around the UK and are likely to be found in woods, beside rivers or canals, in graveyards, etc. Another common place is beside roads, but I’d tend to avoid picking beside busy roads.
+Elderflowers are pretty ubiquitous around the UK and are likely to be found in woods, besides rivers or canals, in graveyards, etc. Another common place is beside roads, but I’d tend to avoid picking beside busy roads.

 This is what you’re looking for!